Multi-Faith Resources for Students at Trent University

 A second annual partnership between the TCSA and Trent Spiritual Affairs, this event will feature student, community and faculty panelists.
 These firsthand stories will aim to break down stigma and fear around Islam, and lift up the voices of the Muslim community.
 January 29th is the National Day Against Islamophobia.
 This event is free of charge, and food catered by Fusion Bowl will be provided!
 All are welcome.

 Forest Meditation Walk

-Join a certified Forest Meditation Guide for a special walk in the woods this fall!
-This practice will help you slow down, relax and connect with nature.
-Very different than hiking, our walk with move at a slow pace and be interspersed with stillness, invitations to explore our natural surroundings, and opportunities for sharing our experiences with one another.
-This event will take place rain or shine, so dress for the weather!
+Join a certified Forest Meditation Guide for a special walk in the woods this winter!
+A partnership event between the TCSA and Trent Spiritual Affairs, this practice will help you slow down, relax and connect with nature.
+Very different than hiking, our walk will move at a slow pace and be interspersed with stillness, invitations to explore our natural surroundings, and opportunities for sharing our experiences with one another.
+This event will take place snow or shine, so dress warmly and in lots of layers!
 This event is accessible for those with physical mobility concerns.
+Registration is required.

 Walk Facilitator: Kristina Domsic of Rooted Heart: Ecologist, Yoga Instructor and Forest Meditation Guide

 Resources for Students

 Directory of Community Faith Groups - a listing of faith communities in Peterborough and surrounding area.

 Multi-Faith Network - information about our volunteer Chaplains and Community Liaisons, who are available to meet with and support students.